 - Exercise regularly

-- Try supplementing with lactic acid bacteria
+- Try lactic acid bacteria supplements

 - Silica gel – relieves several IBS symptoms